By Tim Lambert

 Romania then faced a difficult transition from Communism to democracy and a market economy.
 A body called the National Salvation Front took control and in May 1990 it won elections.
 It won further elections in 1992.
 However, in 1996 Emil Constantinescu, head of the right-wing Democratic Convention of Romania won the presidential elections.
 He was replaced by Ion Iliescu in 2000.

 Romania joined NATO in 2004.
 Romania also joined the EU in 2007.
 Romania suffered badly in the recession of 2009.
-However Romania recovered from 2011.
+However, Romania recovered from 2011.
 Today the economy is growing steadily.
-Today the population of Romania is 21.6 million.
+In 2020 the population of Romania was 19.2 million.

 A timeline of Romania